Weezer: Band members

 Assistant Karl Koch is generally considered an unofficial "fifth member" of Weezer due to his long-standing association with the band.
-Since the band's inception, he has assumed multiple different roles, including roadie, concert photographer, webmaster, social media manager, archivist, historian, and art director, in addition to being a percussionist on "Butterfly" from Pinkerton.
+Since the band's inception, he has assumed multiple different roles, including roadie, concert photographer, webmaster, social media manager, archivist, historian, and art director, in addition to being a percussionist on "Butterfly" from Pinkerton and cowriting "The Show Must Go On" from the Gold Album.